2022 Chinese military exercises around Taiwan

-The 2022 Chinese military exercises around Taiwan (2022年环台军事演练 (2022年環臺軍事演練)) were a series of military exercises by the People's Republic of China (PRC) that encircled Taiwan, officially the Republic of China (ROC).
-They initially lasted from 4–7 August 2022 and involved live-fire drills, air sorties, naval deployments, and ballistic missile launches by the People's Liberation Army (PLA).
-The exercises started in response to US Speaker of the House Nancy Pelosi's visit to Taiwan.
+The 2022 Chinese military exercises around Taiwan (2022年环台军事演练 (2022年環臺軍事演練)) were a series of large-scale live-fire military exercises that lasted from 4–11 August 2022 by the People's Republic of China (PRC) that encircled the island Taiwan, ruled independently by the government of the Republic of China (ROC).
+The military exercises involved naval deployments, air sorties and ballistic missile launches by the People's Liberation Army (PLA).
+The exercises started in response to then-United States Speaker of the House Nancy Pelosi's visit to Taiwan.

-The exercises, which drew criticism from the G7 nations, were a show of force intended to deter what the PRC perceives as US involvement in “internal Chinese affairs” and to demonstrate Chinese military power in the region for both international and domestic audiences.
-The live-fire drills were unprecedented in recent history and took place in six zones that surrounded the island's busiest international waterways and aviation routes.
+The military exercises were the first batch of an ongoing series of large-scale, multi-zonal show of force by China against Taiwan and some of its key foreign backers over the next few years, collectively coined as the Fourth Taiwan Strait Crisis.
+These exercises, which drew criticism from the G7 nations, were intended to deter what the PRC perceives as US involvement in "internal Chinese affairs" and to demonstrate Chinese military power in the region to both international and domestic audiences.
+The scale and ferocity of these live-fire drills were unprecedented in recent history and took place in seven zones that surrounded the island's busiest international waterways and aviation routes, demonstrating their capacity to completely blockade the island.

 On 8 August, China's military announced new military exercises around Taiwan.
 China announced an end to the exercises on 10 August, but also stated that regular "patrols" would be launched in the Taiwan Strait.